neckothy/manga-tools/README.md

 - modified timestamps on the images were changed to the 1st of August, 2023
 - the pages were packed to a cbz archive

-It's as "easy" as that
+It's as "easy" as that!

 ---